hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 | PUT        | Replaces target resource with data part of the HTTP Request payload |
 | DELETE     | Remove the target source                                            |

-### Authorization through Client-Credential
+### Authorization through OAuth2 Client-Credential work-flow

 The client's application can issue REST API request using the access-token as the bearer of the token.
 The client obtains this access-token from the after the client successfully authenticate through an associated customer's application credential (client-id and client-secret).
-This application credential is created by the DSCC user who has the permission to access the resources under the DSCC instances.
-Once the client register into the API Gateway, the client's application will be associated with specific Client ID, Client Secret, Access Token, and several other parameters.
-This Access Token's expiration time is defaulted at 7200 seconds (2 hours).
-Any operation against the resources made available in this REST API will require client to embed the this Access Token in the header (bearer).
+This application credential is created by the DSCC user who has the permission to access resources (such as controllers, volumes etc.) under the DSCC instances.
+This access-token expiration time, by default, is set for 7200 seconds (2 hours).
+When the the resource server see this expired access token, and return 0x401 response (not authorized).
+The client must then reauthenticate using the associated client-id and client-secret to obtain the next access-token.

 ### Authorization Policies